Mirroar/TopFit/readme.txt

 -------------

 How to level an alt without worrying about equipment:
-1. Create a set with fitting values for your alt or add one of the predefined set.
+1. Create a set with fitting values for your character or add one of the predefined sets.
 2. In TopFit's Interface Options menu, choose that set under "Automatic Update Set".
 3. Have fun playing!
-Your equipment will automatically be updated whenever you get a new piece of equipment.
+Your equipment will automatically be updated whenever you get a new equippable item.

 How to create your own sets:
 1. Decide on a good scale or get one from WoWHead.com, ElitistJerks.com or a similar site.
-2. In WoW, open your Interface Menu, click on the Addons Tab and select "TopFit" in the list.
+2. In WoW, open your Equipment window and click the glowing sword icon in the upper righthand corner.
+TODO: new description
 3. In the "Sets" Tab, rename the default set to something fitting for your new set, or just create a new set.
 4. Set weights for stats you're interested in.
 Those can be found in the subcategories of your set's "Weights" entry.
 5. If you need to set a cap, click the "+" next to the respective category, click on "Caps" and edit it as desired.